Psianturi/near-jsonrpc-kotlin-client/README.md

 ## Project Status

-**✅ JsonRpcTransport Implementation Complete!** The library now features a robust transport layer for JSON-RPC communication with NEAR blockchain.
+**JsonRpcTransport is now live!** 🚀 Successfully implemented a robust transport layer for NEAR JSON-RPC communication.
+The core functionality is working great on JVM, with comprehensive unit tests in place.

-**Completed Milestones:**
-- ✅ **Project Setup:** Configured a multi-module Gradle project recognized by Android Studio/IntelliJ IDEA.
-- ✅ **Type Generation (`types` module):** The generator successfully creates serializable Kotlin `data class` models for all RPC schemas.
+**What's Working:**
-- ✅ **JsonRpcTransport Core:** Implemented complete `JsonRpcTransport` class with:
+- ✅ **JsonRpcTransport Core:** Complete implementation with JSON-RPC 2.0 support, snake_case methods, and type-safe generics
-  - JSON-RPC 2.0 envelope creation
-  - Snake_case method name conversion
-  - Type-safe generic calls with reified types
-  - Comprehensive error handling
-  - Ktor HTTP client integration
+- ✅ **Unit Tests:** Mock-based tests covering success and error scenarios
+- ✅ **JVM Build:** Clean compilation and JAR creation
-- ✅ **Generator Integration:** Modified code generator to use `JsonRpcTransport.call<Params,Result>()` pattern
+- ✅ **Generator Integration:** Modified to use the new transport layer
-- ✅ **Build System:** JVM compilation and JAR creation successful
-- ✅ **Fallback Support:** Created patch script for post-generation modifications
-- ✅ **Documentation:** Updated README with architecture details and usage examples
+- ✅ **Documentation:** Updated with real examples and architecture details
-- ✅ **Housekeeping:** Enhanced `.gitignore` and maintained Apache-2.0 `LICENSE`.

-**Current Status:**
+**Current Setup:**
-- 🎯 **Core Functionality:** JsonRpcTransport compiles and builds successfully
 - 🎯 **JVM Target:** Fully functional and tested
-- ⚠️ **JS Targets:** Repository configuration issues (non-blocking for JVM usage)
+- ⚠️ **JS Targets:** Temporarily disabled to avoid Node.js dependency issues (can be re-enabled later)
-- 🎯 **Generator:** Modified and ready for client code generation
+- 🎯 **Generator:** Ready to produce JsonRpcTransport-based client code

 **Next Steps:**
-- 🚧 **Generate NearRpcClient:** Run generator to create the complete client with JsonRpcTransport integration
-- 🚧 **Implement Unit Tests:** Create test suites for JsonRpcTransport functionality
+- Generate the complete NearRpcClient using the updated generator
+- Add integration examples with real NEAR RPC calls
-- 🚧 **Setup CI/CD:** Add GitHub Actions for automated building and testing
+- Set up GitHub Actions for automated testing
-- 🚧 **Publish Packages:** Prepare for Maven Central publication
+- Re-enable JS targets when needed

 ## Usage